DragTK/dragtk/README.md

 ## Known limitations

-- Limited undo / redo support
+- Limited undo / redo support.
+Current implementation basic and inefficient.
+Performance issues with current undo/redo implementation on larger projects
 - Performance may degrade the more widgets are added and for larger projects
 - Users must place their code between the marked start and end areas or could be at risk of losing work.
 The app does its best to prevent this